Unboxed-Software/solana-course/content/token-program.md

 ### Associated Token Account

-An Associated Token Account is a Token Account where the address of the Token Account is derived using an owner `publickey` and a token `mint`.
-Associated Token Accounts provide a deterministic way to find the Token Account owned by a specific `publickey` for a specific token `mint`.
+An Associated Token Account is a Token Account where the address of the Token Account is derived using an owner's public key and a token mint.
+Associated Token Accounts provide a deterministic way to find the Token Account owned by a specific `publicKey` for a specific token mint.

-To create an associated token account using the `spl-token` library, you use the `createAssociatedTokenAccount` function.
-The `createAssociatedTokenAccount` function returns the `Publickey` of the new associated token account.
+As demonstrated above, to create an associated token account using the `spl-token` library, you can use the `createAssociatedTokenAccount` function.
+The `createAssociatedTokenAccount` function returns the `publicKey` of the new associated token account.

 This function requires the following arguments:

-- `connection` the connection to the cluster
+- `connection` the JSON-RPC connection to the cluster
-- `payer` payer for the transaction
+- `payer` the account of the payer for the transaction
 - `mint` the token mint that the new token account is associated with
-- `owner` the owner of the new token account
+- `owner` the acccount of the owner of the new token account

 All together, that looks like this: